 (Note: Some practitioners also recommend Reverse T3 and Tg antibodies.)

-The first 3 tests would tell me if I was on the right amount of thyroid medication, and if that medication was being well-utilized by my body.
+The first three tests would tell me if I was on the right amount of thyroid medication and if that medication was being well-utilized by my body.
 The TPO antibodies test, if elevated above 35 IU/mL, would indicate positive thyroid antibodies, or in other words, Hashimoto's.

 I immediately called my doctor’s office to request the tests, and thankfully, they agreed.